-This manual is a reference guide for operating the GO5 and GO7.
+This manual is a reference guide for operating GO XSE units.
 It assumes that all equipment is installed and configured, and that the system is ready to use.

 The manual assumes that the user has basic knowledge of navigation, nautical terminology and practices.